Diyckstra/terraform-provider-deyckstra/website/docs/r/eip.md

 # Resource: aws_eip

-Provides an Elastic IP resource.
+Manages an Elastic IP resource.
 For more information about EIPs, see [user documentation][elastic-ips].

 ## Example Usage